 Once you’re feeling more calm, you can return to your kids.

 3. Purposely speak softly

 This is a much more effective way of getting their attention versus yelling.
-Most kids either tune out yelling or they become defensive themselves and the message isn’t heard.
+Most kids either tune out yelling, or they become defensive themselves and the message isn’t heard.

 4. Give up the control

-For example: if you ask your kids to clean their rooms and they grumble about it, or they sigh, or they have a slight attitude about it, let it go.
+For example, if you ask your kids to clean their rooms and they grumble about it, or they sigh, or they have a slight attitude about it, let it go.

-If it’s getting to you, go to another area and do a chore yourself or something else to get your mind off of them.
+If it’s getting to you, go to another area and do a chore yourself, or do something else to get your mind off of them.

 5. Get out of the house

 Sometimes when you’re cooped up in your house too long or you are feeling like it’s groundhog day because you do the same thing every day it’s a good idea to get out and do something different.